betaacid/expo-analytics/README.md

 ## Release History

+* 1.0.16 Using installationId instead of deviceId.
+Thanks @AlexKvazos! 👨🏻‍🎤

 * 1.0.15 Fix for CORS issue in Safari when using with `expo-web`.
 Thanks @spencerlevitt and @chunghe!

 * 1.0.14 Fixing a possible race condition.
 Thanks, @giautm!